Qiskit/qiskit/docs/how_to/compose_quantum_circuits.rst

 Combine the circuits
 ====================

-Now that we have built the circuits, they can be combined with two different methods:
+Now that you have built the circuits, they can be combined with two different methods:

 * :meth:`~.QuantumCircuit.compose`
 * :meth:`~.QuantumCircuit.append`